 Dr Hayley Ness

 Senior Lecturer: Applied cognitive psychology: perception of and memory for faces, particularly in eyewitness settings; facial composite construction; issues concerning visual evidence and juror decision-making.

 Lecturer: Political psychology, political decision making of older citizens, representations of ageing, UK-EU relationship, dialogical approach.

 Lecturer: Identity development including nationality and the effect of transition on identity; learning experience of part-time and distance learners.

 Lecturer: Young people, identity and the study of citizenship, role of counselling in the workplace.

 Dr Katy Smith

-Lecturer: Student engagement in e-learning, Action research and action learning, cultural and behavioural issues in complex supply chains.
+Lecturer: Engagement in learning, and barriers to engagement across different transactional distances; Action research and action learning; cultural and behavioural issues in complex supply chains.